bbauska/Anti-Project2025/anti.md

 coverage, and an overall ineffective method of employee and supervisor accountability.”
 Environmental Protection Agency:</li>
 <li>● Disbands multiple parts of the EPA, including Office of Environmental Justice and External Civil
-Rights, Office of Enforcement and Compliance Assistance. [
+Rights, Office of Enforcement and Compliance Assistance.</li>
 <li>○ Makes the drastic reduction of the EPA’s size and scope, with a focus on “compliance
 over enforcement” a topline priority.</li>
 <li>○ Downsizes and dismantles key programs that protect public health and the environment,